-Believe us, we love dogs!
-But our first priority as a natural area is to create a refuge for nature where the impacts of human activity don’t interfere with the survival of native plants and animals.
-It’s up to us to ensure that we use the best management practices to conserve these unique areas for biodiversity.
-Unfortunately, dogs and conservation areas are not a good mix for a variety of reasons.
-Even when leashed, dogs can disturb wildlife, inadvertently spread invasive plants into natural areas and compromise fragile research areas along the trails.
+No, but believe us, we love dogs!
+However, our first priority as a natural area is to create a refuge for nature where the impacts of human activity don’t interfere with the survival of native plants and animals.
+It’s up to us to ensure that we use the best management practices to conserve these unique areas (Including Logan Creek and Appel’s Bluff) for biodiversity.

 There are many parks and trails in Door County where dogs are welcome, including Peninsula State Park in Fish Creek, Whitefish Dunes State Park in Jacksonport, Cave Point County Park in Jacksonport and Crossroads at Big Creek in Sturgeon Bay.
 For your convenience, there is also a dog park here in Baileys Harbor located at 2392 Cty F.

 WHAT ARE YOUR HOURS?

 During peak season, the Cook-Albert Fuller Center and Nature Store are open 9-5pm.
 During the off-season, the Cook-Albert Fuller Center and Nature Store are open 10-4pm.

 Trails are open dawn until dusk every day.

 We ask $5 for a day pass for non-members above the age of 18.
 Under 18 and members are always free.

 WHY DO I HAVE TO PAY TO HIKE THE TRAILS?

 This day pass helps us keep the trails maintained and supports The Ridges’ operating budget, which also helps fund the extensive research we conduct on our property.
 The Ridges is a private, not-for-profit, membership-funded organization.